The Excerpt's Rhyme Scheme Is Ababcdcd. Abbacddc. Abcdabcd. Aabbccdd.

 Examples of ABCDABCD in Poetry

 As with the other less common schemes, finding a pure and extended example can be difficult.
-However, understanding the principle allows us to appreciate its presence in fragments and adaptations.
+On the flip side, understanding the principle allows us to appreciate its presence in fragments and adaptations.

 Consider this hypothetical stanza: